jsdw/vault-inject/README.md

 ## Using docker

+You can lean on docker images to build a Linux or MacOS binary without installing Rust locally.

-### For a Linux binary
+### Building a Linux binary

-A docker one-liner to compile a linux-compatible binary (with the target triplet `x86_64-unknown-linux-gnu`) is as follows:
+A docker one-liner to compile a Linux binary (with the target triplet `x86_64-unknown-linux-gnu`) is as follows:

 ```
 docker run \